ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 0.6672
 ```

 But why does the probability for C linger around 2/3?
-Let's break it down to the three cases possible from the starting configuration: the doors `G G C`.
+Let's break it down to the three cases possible from the starting configuration: the prizes `Goat Goat Cadillac`.

 ## Case 1:
-1. player chooses the first G
+1. player chooses the first goat
-2. moderator reveals the other G
+2. moderator reveals the other goat

 ## Case 2:
-1. player chooses the second G
+1. player chooses the second goat
-2. moderator reveals the first G
+2. moderator reveals the first goat

 ## Case 3:
-1. player chooses the C
+1. player chooses the Cadillac
-2. moderator reveals one of the G
+2. moderator reveals one of the Cadillac

 ## As a table:
+Letter G is for goat, C for Cadillac.
+Bold letters are those prizes removed.

 | step/case | case 1 | case 2 | case 3 |
 | --- | --- | --- | --- | --- |